GatorSethBarber/SoftwareEngineeringGroup24/Sprint3.md

 * rest_test.go: This tests the functions associated with the processing of information.
   * From Sprint 3:
     * No additional tests in *rest_test.go*
-    * Snow: Add the tests you added here

   * From Sprint 2:
     * TestValidCardInput: Test checkCardNumberAndAmount with valid input.
 Function should return true.